zeek/broker/doc/comm.rst

 through a small Bro-specific shim on top of the generic message model.
 The shim encapsulates Bro events and takes care of converting them into the expected lower-level message layout that gets transmitted.
-This way, Bro events can be exchanged between between an external Broker client and Bro itself---and also even just between Broker clients without any Bro instances at all.
+This way, Bro events can be exchanged between an external Broker client and Bro itself---and also even just between Broker clients without any Bro instances at all.